cityofaustin/Residential-Permitting/_content/residential-toolkit/view-all.md

 title: Residential Toolkit
 seo_title: Residential Toolkit
 seo_description: >-
-  Navigate Austin's Permitting Process using the Residential Toolkit.
-Find details about specific city processes, your property, or your permit applications.
+  Navigate Austin Permitting with the Residential Toolkit.
+Find details about city processes, your property, or your permit applications.
 layout: residential-toolkit-index
 permalink: /residential/residential-toolkit/
 redirect_from: /residential-toolkit